 By Michael A Green

-My Dad joined Leicester Forest, and quickly caught the attention of the East Midlands Clarion head coach Benny Foster, who I remember promoting the National Track Championships at Saffron Lane, Leicester in the 70s with his curly hair and his colourful jackets.
+My Dad joined Leicester Forest, and quickly caught the attention of the East Midlands Clarion head coach Benny Foster, with his curly hair and his colourful jackets he promoted the National Track Championships at Saffron Lane, Leicester in the 70s.
 My Dad became a very good track rider winning many races, the prizes of which were sold off by his Mum to help pay for equipment and fund racing.

 National Service, meeting Anne and having a family put a stop to my Dad's racing.
 Many years later still a keen cyclist he picked up a second hand Paragon track frame, and decided to have a go at building his own frame.
 As fully qualified plumber and heating engineer, he was master with a brazing torch and metal tubes.